plone/training/gatsby/buildingsourceplugins.rst

 .. note::

-  While ``type`` can be any string, ensure that it unique and has no spaces or special characters which cannot be handled by GraphQL.
+  While ``type`` can be any string, ensure that it is unique and has no spaces or special characters which cannot be handled by GraphQL.

 .. note::